Stable group theory and approximate subgroups

 In the 90's, Zilber's theory was generalized to the `simple theories" of \cite{shelah-simple}, again initially in a definable finite dimensional context (\cite{CH}, \cite{PAC}).
 Here the definable sets $X_t$ in a definable family $(X_t: t \in T)$ are viewed as ``differing little from each other" if simply the pairwise intersections $X_t \meet X_{t'}$ have the same dimension as each $X_t$.
 Nevertheless it is shown that when the family of translates $(Xa: a \in X)$ satisfies this condition, there is a group $H$ of the same dimension as $X$ and with a large intersection with some translate of $X$; this group was still, somewhat inappropriately, called the stabilizer, and we will keep this terminology.

 In the present paper we prove the stabilizer theorem in a general first-order setting.
 A definition is given of being a``near-subgroup" (\defref{near}), generalizing the stable and simple cases.
 We then prove the existence of a nearby group (\thmref{stabilizer}.)
 In outline, the proof remains the same as in \cite{PAC}; the definability condition on the dimension was removed in \cite{kim-pillay}.
 The key is a general amalgamation statement for definable ternary relations, dubbed the ``Independence Theorem" (see \cite{CH}, p.
 9 and p.
-185.) .
+185).
 Roughly speaking, in maximal dimension, consistent relations among each pair of types determine consistent relations on a triple; see \thmref{ind}.

-The stabilizer obtained in \thmref{stabilizer} is not a definable group but an $\inft$-definable one, or equivalently a group object in the category of inductive limits of definable sets.
-In the finite dimensional setting of \cite{PAC} this was complemented by a proof that $\inft$-definable groups are limits of definable groups.
+The stabilizer obtained in \thmref{stabilizer} is not a definable group but an $\inft$-definable one; it is defined by a countable set of formulas in a saturated model, or alternatively as a group object in the category of projective limits of definable sets.
+In the finite dimensional setting of \cite{PAC} the construction of the stabilizer was complemented by a proof that $\inft$-definable groups are limits of definable groups.
 This last step is not true at the level of generality considered here: the group of infinitesimals of a Lie groups provide counterexamples.
 We show however that all counterexamples are closely associated with Lie groups: see \thmref{ap1}.
-The proof uses the Gleason-Yamabe structure theory for locally compact groups.
+The proof uses the Gleason-Yamabe-Montgomery-Zippin structure theory for locally compact groups.

 A very interesting dictionary between this part of model theory, and certain parts of finite combinatorics, can be obtained by making the model-theoretic ``dimension n" correspond to the combinatorial ``cardinality of order $c^n$" (cf. \cite{CH}, 8.4).
 Near-subgroups in the above sense then correspond to asymptotic families of finite subsets $X$ of a group (or a family of groups), with $(X \union X \inv)^3/|X|$ bounded.
 Equivalently (see \cite{tao-nc}, Lemma 3.4, and \corref{3-to-n} below) $|X^k|/|X|$ is bounded for any given $k$.
 Subsets of groups with weak closure conditions were considered in combinatorics at least since \cite{erdos-sz}.
 An excellent survey centering on rings can be found in the first pages of \cite{tao-rings}; see also \cite{tao-nc} for more general non-commutative groups.
 The parallels to the model-theoretic development are striking.
 We turn now to a description of some consequences of the stabilizer theorem in this combinatorial setting.